 As we start to return to work, people are thinking about how safe they will be in their workplace.
-With everyone being told to stay home because that’s where we are safe, being told to go back into work can be worrying for some people, especially if they have older or vulnerable relatives in their home.
+With everyone being told to stay home because that’s where we are safe, being told to go back into work can be worrying for some people.
+Even more so if they have older or vulnerable relatives in their home.

 Lots of people are feeling anxious about going back into work and are contemplating things such as, will it be safe?
 How can work make sure that if people are unwell they stay away from the office?
 Is it the right time for me to be going back?
 What if I infect a loved one who is vulnerable?

 As an organisation, it’s our job to make sure employees feel as comfortable as possible when they return to work.
-For employees who already suffer from mental health problems, their worries and anxiety may be heightened by the current situation, so it’s important we get this right!
+For employees who already suffer from mental health problems, their worries and anxiety may be heightened by the current situation.
+It’s important we get this right!

 Organisations should be introducing a range of adjustments to the workplace which must comply to the government recommendations.
 These adjustments should take into account each individual employees current situation.
 Vulnerable, those with children and those that are high risk should all be carefully considered.

 Every employee is different.
-However, as we return to work, there are some general steps we can take that will give employees and employers the best chance of remaining positive mentally and managing coronavirus anxiety over the transition period.
+However, as we return to work, there are some general steps we can take that will give employees and employers the best chance of remaining positive.

 Ensure you have done everything possible to safely reintroduce office working

 This includes, sanitiser, gloves, social distancing procedures, masks and making sure you let your employees know every step of the way what procedures you are introducing.
-With the media reporting on statistics constantly, and with negative news dominating the headlines, lots of employees may be worried about getting sick.
-Reassuring them the workplace is going to be safe on their return and communicating this effectively will help reduce any anxiety they may be feeling about returning to work.
+With the media reporting on statistics constantly and negative news dominating the headlines, lots of employees may be worried about getting sick.
+Make sure to reassure them that the workplace is going to be safe on their return.
+Communicating this effectively will help reduce any anxiety they may be feeling about returning to work.

 Take your time

 These are unprecedented times for everyone.
-Things have slowed down worldwide and this may just be the chance we need to reevaluate and recuperate.
+Things have slowed down worldwide.
+This may just be the chance we need to reevaluate and recuperate.
 The world is changing so vastly at the moment, with updates on new ways of going about our lives changing daily.
 Taking things one step at a time at the moment is the best way to go about things.
 As a business, we want to plan ahead and make quarterly plans.
-All of this can still go ahead but we need to be mindful that these may change at any minute, and if this happens we shouldn’t beat ourselves up about it.
-Let employees know that this is the case and remind them that work isn’t going to be the same as before, but these times are providing us with new opportunities.
+All of this can still go ahead but we need to be mindful that these may change at any minute.
+If this happens we shouldn’t beat ourselves up about it.
+Let employees know that this is the case and remind them that work isn’t going to be the same as before.
+Instead, these times are providing us with new opportunities.

 Don’t expect everything to quickly return to the old days.
-We may not be able to go back to our pre Corona ways of working for a while, and who knows, this may be an opportunity for us to take a step back from a business POV to do things differently, or better, and support our employees mental health better than ever before.
+We may not be able to go back to our pre Corona ways of working for a while.
+But ho knows, this may be an opportunity for us to take a step back from a business POV to do things differently – or better.
+It might be the time to support our employees mental health better than ever before.